924 198 CO2e

 The group aims to protect natural resources and areas of biodiversity.
 All our forests are managed according to the principles set out by the Forestry Stewardship Council (FSC®) that call for responsible forest management and are international best practice guidelines.
 In 2018, our NECF forests were awarded an FSC® certificate that is valid for five years.

 KAP is committed to proactively promoting awareness of environmental management throughout the group and to maintaining proper standards of environmental management in all of its operations.
-Its policy is to ensure that group operations utilise environmentally acceptable practices that benefit the environment, shareholders, employees and the community at large.
-It will continuously aim towards improving the group’s environmental practices.
+Our policy is to ensure that group operations utilise environmentally acceptable practices that benefit the environment, shareholders, employees and the community at large.
+We will continuously aim towards improving the group’s environmental practices.
 Where viable, the group will minimise the use of water and energy, emissions to air and water, and contain its production of waste.

 KAP will strive to achieve this by our commitment, both at board and divisional level, to:

 - comply, as a minimum, non-negotiable requirements, with all environmental legislation, regulations, standards and codes of practice applicable to its operations;

 - measure and report, through group reporting structures, on compliance with applicable legislation and regulations and on performance against objectives and targets;

 - identify all significant environmental aspects relevant to its operations and to develop and implement appropriate environmental management strategies;

 - monitor new developments in environmental control and technology relevant to our operations; and